mithunpaul08/mean-teacher/pytorch/README.md

 pip install git+ssh://git@github.com/pytorch/vision@c31c3d7e0e68e871d2128c8b731698ed3b11b119
 conda install pytorch-cpu torchvision-cpu -c pytorch *
 ```
-\* **note1**: for pytorch instinstallation get the right command from the pytorch [homepage](https://pytorch.org/) based on your OS and configs.

-Note that in this particular case the file train_full_with_evi_sents is a collection of all claims and the corresponding
- evidences in the training data of [FEVER](http://fever.ai/) challenge.
-This is not available in public unlike the FEVER data.
- This is the output of the IR module of FEVER baseline [code](http://fever.ai/task.html).

 To train on FEVER, run the following command in the folder `pytorch/` :